Welcome to the Virtual-Lancaster listings for local groups engaged in activities related to environmental sustainability.

 area of Lancaster.

-The Fairfield Association is currently (as of January 2010) pressing ahead with plans to create FAUNA (Fairfield Association Urban Nature Area) on a 16 acre site in Lancaster, between Abraham Heights and the Lancaster Canal.
+FAUNA (Fairfield Association Urban Nature Area), a nature reserve on a 16 acre site in Lancaster, between Abraham Heights and the Lancaster Canal.

 FAIRTRADE GROUP (LANCASTER & MORECAMBE DISTRICT)